I'm still what you call a linux noobie but after almost three years of

 I still have a Dell i5 with two HDDs, one for Mint 20 and a larger HDD for Windows 10.
 I have two software defined radios (SDRs) that I can't run on Linux, so I need to keep that one TB drive for those.
 Also, in those cases where I need Adobe Acrobat or MS Office and LibreOffice or WPS Office won't do, I have them on Windows.
 I try to not use them unless it's absolute necessary.
 On this particular computer I had Ubuntu 20 installed for about a month, then I decided I liked Mint 20 better, so I went back to Mint Cinnamon.
 I did want to keep Ubuntu but it was just annoying enough that I ditched it and went back to Mint.

-The annoying thing about Ubuntu concerns the desktop.
-We're all familiar with placing shortcuts on the desktop and we're all familiar with dragging icons to the desktop or from the desktop to trash.
-With Ubuntu, the process is different.
+The annoying thing about Ubuntu Desktop concerns the desktop itself.
+We're all familiar with placing shortcuts on the desktop and we're all familiar with dragging icons from a folder to the desktop or from the desktop to trash.
+With the Ubuntu desktop, the process is different.
 You can drag and drop icons from window to window.
-You cannot drag an icon from a window to the desktop.
+You cannot drag an icon from a folder to the desktop.
 It just won't work.
 What you havd to do is copy or cut the file in your document window, for example, and past it to the desktop.
-Instead of desktop icons to launch from the desktop, save your files,etc as favorites, which addes them into the Favorites pane..
-You can set that panel either vertically or horizontally.
-Make it vertical and it looks more or less like Mint or Windows.
-The files in the panel launch with a single click.
+Instead of desktop icons to launch from the desktop, save your files, etc as favorites, which addes them into the Favorites dock.
+You can then set that dock either vertically or horizontally.
+Make it vertical and it looks a bit like Mint or Windows.
+The files in the dock launch with a single click.
 This drag and drop thing is something you'll need to just get used to since this is just one of the things that makes Ubuntu unique.